ivomehide/google-maps-zoom-current-location/README.md

 #### 5. zoomLevel
 If set, then map will be zoomed to the specified level after the map is centered to marker position.
 Default value is *null*.

+#### 6. listeners
+If set, then all evnt handlers listed here will be attached to the marker's outer circle.
+Default value is *null*.